BitcoinChatt/BitcoinChatt.github.io/content/FAQ/index.md

 <br>

-"Est. 703,083" is a reference to Bitcoin's block height at the time when the first Bitcoin Chatt meetup began.
+"Est. 703,083" is a reference to Bitcoin's block height at the time when the first Bitcoin Chatt meetup began, at 6pm Eastern Time on October 1st, 2021.

 <br>